infinum/dotnet-handbook/Serverless/Azure Functions/Function set up.md

 ### Function app files

-Default function app consists of:
+The default function app consists of:

-* **Function.cs** class - Contains function method with defined trigger and input output bindings. ``[FunctionName]`` attribute marks the method as a function entry point.
-Name must be unique within a project.
+* **Function.cs** class -Contains a function method with defined triggers and input/output bindings.
+The ``[FunctionName]`` attribute marks the method as a function entry point.
+The name must be unique within a project.
-* **local.settings.json** - Contains all app settings, connectionstrings and configurations needed for the function development.
-Settings in the local.settings.json file are used only when you're running project locally so it is not deployed.
+* **local.settings.json** - Contains all app settings, connection strings, and configurations.
+Settings in the local.settings.json file are used only when you're running the project locally so it is not deployed.
 By default, it contains  ``AzureWebJobsStorage`` key with a value set to ``UseDevelopmentStorage=true``, which is the connection string for the local Azure Storage Emulator.
 Azure Functions are interlocked with Azure Storage services, meaning that every Azure function needs Azure storage configured to be able to run.
 The storage account connection is used by the Functions host for operations such as managing triggers and logging function executions.
 It's also used when dynamically scaling function apps.
 * **host.json** - Contains the global config options for all functions within a Function app.
-Here you can configure logging, retry logic.
+Here you can configure logging and retry logic.
 See options in detail [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json#sample-hostjson-file).
-* **Program.cs**  (applicable for out-of-process) - Contains host builder logic, DI configuration, middleware configuration.
+* **Program.cs**  (applicable for out-of-process) - Contains host builder logic, DI configuration and middleware configuration.

 ### Middleware

-If you want to add middleware to Azure functions, all you have to do is create a new class that inherits from ``IFunctionsWorkerMiddleware`` and register it in your ``HostBuilder``.
+If you want to add middleware to Azure functions, all you have to do is create a new class that inherits from ``IFunctionsWorkerMiddleware`` and register it in your ``HostBuilder``:

 ```c#
 public class CustomMiddleware : IFunctionsWorkerMiddleware